 The ATCB credential year runs July 1-June 30 An email alert is sent when renewals have begun, all renewals must be completed via MYATCB to ensure an attestation of compliance with the ATCB Code of Ethics, Conduct, and Disciplinary Procedures.

-If the renewal is not completed by the due date, a late fee of $30 will be applied.
+If the renewal is not completed by the due date, there is a 30 days grace period July 1 through July 31 to complete renewal, there is a late fee of $30 that will be applied.
 If by July 30 renewal are not complete, your credential will become inactive.

 *Note for the July 1 2021-June 30, 2022 credential year the ATCB extended renewals to July 30, 2021.
 The ATCB also extended a 30 day grace period for renewals through August 31.
 There is a $30 late fee for renewals completed between August 1-August 31 2021.

-If a credential becomes inactive, there is a reactivation application.
+If a credential becomes inactive, there is a reinstatement application.